aver1cal/cherry-pick-action/README.md

   <a href="https://github.com/actions/typescript-action/actions"><img alt="typescript-action status" src="https://github.com/actions/typescript-action/workflows/build-test/badge.svg"></a>
 </p>

-## Fork of this action: [cherry-pick-action](https://github.com/marketplace/actions/github-cherry-pick-action)
+## Fork of this action: [cherry-pick-action](https://github.com/marketplace/actions/github-cherry-pick-action) && [cherry-pick-action](https://github.com/marketplace/actions/xealth-cherry-picker)

 We'd like to acknowledge [cherry-pick-action](https://github.com/marketplace/actions/github-cherry-pick-action) for giving a great foundation for us to build additional functionality.
 Please check out that action if you think it better suits your needs.

-# Xealth "Manhattan" - A Cherry Pick GitHub Action 🍒
+# A Cherry Pick GitHub Action 🍒

 Automatically create a cherry pick `pull-request` to user defined `labels` and/or static release branches!